 Spend your summer under the direction of esteemed conductors, tackling challenging repertoire carefully chosen for musicians in grades 6-9.
 During your time here, you will grow as a musician and artist, and experience the joy of performing with fellow young musicians from around the world.

-Students in the three-week strings for orchestra program perform with one of two large ensembles:
+Students in the three-week strings for orchestra program perform with one of the two large ensembles:

-- In the Intermediate Symphony Orchestra you will perform challenging, full orchestra and string orchestra repertoire.
+- In the Intermediate Symphony Orchestra (view 2018 repertoire; 2019 repertoire coming soon) you will perform challenging, full orchestra and string orchestra repertoire.

-- As part of the Intermediate Concert Orchestra string orchestra, you will further develop technique and ensemble skills.
+- As part of the Intermediate Concert Orchestra (view 2018 repertoire; 2019 repertoire coming soon) string orchestra, you will further develop technique and ensemble skills.

 In this program you will experience: